-The Margay is a predominantly nocturnal animal and typically prefers extremely remote sections of the rainforest from Argentina to Mexico.
+- The feline also remains a predominantly nocturnal animal and typically prefers extremely remote sections within its native range.

-The IUCN lists the Margay as Near Threatened.
-In some regions, people hunt an average of 14,000 of these Wildcats for their fur each year which has resulted in an extreme decrease in population.
-Habitat loss also forms another major threat.
+- The IUCN lists the Margay as Near Threatened.
+In some regions, people also hunt an average of 14,000 of these wildcats for the fur each year which has resulted in an extreme decrease in population.

 Margay Physical Description

-The Margay attain a weight of as much as 8.8 lb (4 kg).
-The body length averages about 31 in (79 cm) and the tail is roughly 20 in (51 cm) in length.
+Firstly, the Margay only attains a weight of as much as 8.8 lb (4 kg).
+The body length averages about 31 in (79 cm) and the tail measures roughly 20 in (51 cm) in length.

-Their fur is a light brown and splotched with dark brown or black blotches and streaks.
+Its fur displays a light brown and appears splotched with dark brown or black blotches and streaks.
 The stomach is generally white, and the tail has multiple bands, with a black tip.

-The cat evolved to be principally arboreal in nature and they may spend their entire lives within the canopy, never coming down.
+The rather remarkable Margay evolved to be principally arboreal in nature and individuals may spend their entire lives within the canopy, never coming down.

-They also possess a remarkable evolutionary adaptation in their ankles.
-These evolved to be so flexible that the cats are able to walk down a tree trunk headfirst.
-The feline remains one of only two known to possess this ability.
+It also has a remarkable evolutionary adaptation in its ankles.
+These evolved to be so flexible that the cats can actually walk down a tree trunk headfirst.